xiangxiangmeng/Apendex-A.github.io/README.md

 	8.that I am immature in my behavior and ideas at work.

 Exploratory Learning：
-Variable	Item
-Exploratory Learning	1.
-I strive to acquire new knowledge to develop hotel products or marketing plans that can lead me into entirely new learning areas (e.g., AI content generation, metaverse marketing).
+    1. I strive to acquire new knowledge to develop hotel products or marketing plans that can lead me into entirely new learning areas (e.g., AI content generation, metaverse marketing).
 	2. I collect novel market information and creative ideas that go beyond my current hotel marketing work and experience.
 	3. I plan to gather new information that can drive me to learn new skills and trends in the field of smart hotel services.

 Exploitative Learning：
-Variable	Item
-Exploitative Learning	1.
-When faced with new service or marketing problems, I prioritize finding universal and proven methods and solutions within the hotel industry.
+    1. When faced with new service or marketing problems, I prioritize finding universal and proven methods and solutions within the hotel industry.
 	2. I apply information acquisition methods to help us understand and optimize the existing customer experience and marketing activities.
 	3. I focus on utilizing automation tools and algorithm knowledge related to my existing hotel marketing experience (e.g., existing customer relationship management systems, booking engine algorithms).